Tottenham - Fulham in doubt after COVID-19 increase - Latest news

-Wednesday’s Premier League fixture between Tottenham Hotspur and Fulham is in doubt after the Cottagers reported “a number of positive COVID-19 tests,” according to a report from The Athletic.
+Wednesday’s Premier League fixture between Tottenham Hotspur and Fulham has been postponed, according to multiple reports, after the Cottagers reported “a number of positive COVID-19 tests,” according to a report from The Athletic.

 [ MORE: Report: Premier League considers short break due to COVID-19 cases ]